mpetruska/blog/_posts/2018-01-26-scala-pattern-matching-and.md

 {% endhighlight %}

-The problems with this syntax is quite apparent.
-First of all the combined extractor has to be created upfront, it cannot be built ad-hoc, as needed.
-Also the `&` constructor only accepts "extractors" (functions that return `Option[_]`) and no predicates.
-So, if we want to create a combinator to address these issues it needs to be an `object` that does not accept parameters, additionally it needs to be unaware of the types of the extractors combined.
+The problems with this syntax are quite apparent.
+First of all, the combined extractor has to be created upfront and cannot be built ad-hoc, as needed.
+Second, the `&` constructor only accepts "extractors" (functions that return `Option[_]`) and no predicates.
+So, if we want to create a combinator to address these issues, it needs to be an `object` that does not accept parameters.
+Additionally it needs to be unaware of the types of the extractors combined.

-If we pattern matched on a tuple (or collection) with identical elements instead of a single value, we only need to de-structure the tuple in addition to calling the extractors:
+If we pattern-matched on a tuple (or collection) with identical elements instead of a single value, we would only need to de-structure the tuple in addition to calling the extractors:

 {% highlight Scala %}